-A satirical verse published in The Worker detailed the menu of a banquet given by Lord Lamington, Governor of Queensland.
+A satirical verse, titled Lamington’s Banquet, was published in The Worker.
+It detailed a formal banquet menu, fairly typical for the time, given by Lord Lamington, Governor of Queensland.
 The verse named a number of local politicians who dined royally on turtle soup, pigeons, turkey, truffles, and “livers of goose” (foie gras).

 Oysters on shell